Stráž pod Ralskem

 Stráž pod Ralskem (until 1946 Vartenberk; Wartenberg (am Rollberg)) is a town in Česká Lípa District in the Liberec Region of the Czech Republic.
 It has about 3,800 inhabitants.
+The town is located on the Ploučnice River in the Ralsko Uplands.

+Stráž pod Ralskem is known for a jailhouse.
+In the second half of the 20th century, it was known for uranium ore mining.

 Etymology

-The local castle was called Wartenberg (Warte auf Berge meant "guard on the hill" in German).
+The local castle was called Wartenberg (derived from Warte auf Berge, meaning 'guard on the hill' in German).
 Vartenberk was the Czech transcription of the name.
-The modern Czech name of the town Stráž means 'guard'; pod Ralskem refers to its location below Ralsko Mountain.
+The modern Czech name of the town Stráž means 'guard' and the suffix pod Ralskem refers to its location below the mountain Ralsko.

 Geography

 Stráž pod Ralskem is located about 18 km east of Česká Lípa and 18 km southwest of Liberec.
 It lies in the Ralsko Uplands.
 The highest point is a nameless hill at 407 m above sea level (the mountain of Ralsko is located outside the municipal territory).

 The Ploučnice River flows through the town.
 The town lies on the shores of Stráž pod Ralskem Reservoir.
 It was built in 1911–1913 and is one of the oldest reservoirs in the country.
 The reservoir has an area of 75.5 ha and is used for fish farming and water sports.
 There are also several fishponds around the town.